 But things are rarely that simple.
 Often, there are other factors to consider.
 Making copies is not enough.
 You got to make copies that will successfully be able to make their own copies in the future.
 Now that type of success is dependent on a number of variables- the primary ones being ‘risk of disease’ and ‘availability of resources’.

 We have subconscious psychological mechanisms designed to operate on these variables.
-More often than not, our psychological mechanisms seem irrational in today’s context because they were evolved to work in the Stone Age.
+More often than not, our psychological mechanisms seem irrational in today’s context because they evolved to work in the Stone Age.

 As you will see, the same subconscious strategy can turn out to be rational (vis-a-vis reproductive success) in one context and irrational in another.

 Let’s see how ‘risk of disease’ and ‘availability of resources’ influence the number of offspring a family has…

 Their diet was protein-rich and most deaths were due to accident, predation and inter-group warfare.
 Risk of diseases, especially contagious diseases, was low.
-The chances of offspring dying due to disease were low and so families produced a few children (three or four) who were likely survive.
+The chances of offspring dying due to disease were low and so families produced a few children (three or four) who were likely to survive.

 Large families appeared on the scene only when the agricultural revolution happened about ten thousand years ago.
 In areas that were most fertile, typically river valleys, large and concentrated communities emerged living on a carbohydrate-rich diet.